Unique Things to Do in Denver This Weekend

 Hours: Sunday-Saturday: 6:30am-2:30pm

-10. And last, explore blocks upon blocks of epic street art.
+10. Last, explore blocks upon blocks of epic street art

 There are tons of unique street art in Denver options to view and take pictures of.
 Most of the pieces are located off East Colfax where you can cruise through the alleyways and see the variety in each artist’s work.